BarisTuncer/A-Rapid-Introduction-to-Modern-Cmake/README.md

-# Rapid introduction to Modern CMake with labs
+# Rapid introduction to Modern CMake

 The aim of this tutorial is to provide a rapid introuduction to Modern CMake by a relatively non-trivial example and clarify the meanings of `PUBLIC` and `PRIVATE` keywords which is confusing to the beginners.